gmh5225/raminspect/README.md

 # raminspect

-A crate that allows for finding, replacing, and now in v0.3.0, even creating extra arbitrary memory in an arbitrary process on a Linux system, and for the injection of arbitary shellcode running in the processes' context as well.
-Essentially it's a library that makes low-level hacking a lot easier.
+A crate that allows for finding, replacing, and now in v0.3.0, even creating extra arbitrary memory in an arbitrary process on a Linux system.
+It also allows for the injection of arbitrary shellcode running in the processes' context.
+Essentially it's a library designed to make low-level hacking of a process easier.
 All of this requires root privileges, for obvious reasons.

 ## Demonstration of Functionality